MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 NDIS Poll Mode is an OS controlled polling execution model that drives the network interface datapath.

-NDIS Poll Mode offers an alternative to the traditional NDIS datapath model where drivers defer I/O operations to DPCs.
-In place of DPCs, NDIS polls the miniport driver for receive indications and send completions.
+Previously, NDIS had no formal definition of a datapath execution context.
+NDIS drivers typically relied on Deferred Procedure Calls (DPCs) to implement their execution model.
+NDIS Poll Mode offers an alternative to the DPC model and similar execution tools.

-Poll Mode gives the OS more flexibility when making scheduling decisions and moves the complexity of those decisions away from NIC drivers into NDIS.
-To achieve this, Poll Mode provides:
+Poll Mode gives the OS more flexibility when making scheduling decisions and moves the complexity of those decisions away from NIC drivers and into NDIS.
+To achieve this Poll Mode provides:
 1. A mechanism for the OS to exert back pressure on the NIC.
 2. A mechanism for the OS to finely control interrupts.

 NDIS Poll Mode is available to NDIS 6.0 and later miniport drivers.

-### The traditional NDIS datapath model
+### The DPC model
-The following sequence diagram illustrates how the hardware and the driver coordinate to handle a burst of Rx packets in the traditional NDIS datapath model.
-In this example, the hardware is standard in terms of PCIe NICs.
+The following sequence diagram illustrates a typical example of how an NDIS miniport driver handles a burst of Rx packets using a DPC.
+In this example the hardware is standard in terms of PCIe NICs.
 It has a receive hardware queue and an interrupt mask for that queue.

 ![Diagram illustrating NDIS DPC model](images/ndis-traditional-dpc-diagram.png)